 - Studio Course Information (including course title, level and degree type)

 Note: Once you submit your registration, you will not be able to go back and edit any information in that section.
 Please carefully review the information before submitting.

 Submission, which will ask for:

-- Detailed Studio Course Information (including course description, project brief, constraints, research, digital and physical tools, advisors or collaborators, number of students, etc.)
+- A Studio Course Description (including course description, project brief, constraints, research, digital and physical tools, advisors or collaborators, number of students, etc.)